hmc-cs111-fall2015/fluency-lab/README.md

 In particular, focus on the following:

-   + Make it easier for a user of the library to combine multiple sound effects in a single file
+   + Make it easier for a user of the library to combine multiple sound effects in a single file.

-   + As much as possible, try to use a limited toolkit to create your library.
+   + As much as possible, try to use a limited set of tools to create your library.
    In particular, reach first for the language features mentioned at the top of this lab.
 If those tools don't seem up for the job, then you can reach for other tools (e.g., `for` loops, classes, etc.).